UX-UI-Design-Lab/DH150-2020W/README.md

 10      | [Review]() | [FinalProjectEvaluation]() | [P05: Peer Review]()

 ######
-The assignment due is by the beginning of the next classtime (Tue 3pm)
+The assignment due is by the beginning of the next classtime.

 ---

 ## Final Project
 ### Goal:
-Design an interactive prototype that demonstrates your ideas about how to strengthen user experience in health/clinic context.
+Design an interactive prototype that demonstrates your ideas about how to strengthen user experience in a specific context(= theme).
+The semester's theme will be TBA.

 ### Requirements:
-- Should cover any health-related topics including mental health, everyday remedies (eating, taking medicine), or fitness as an example.
+- Should cover any theme-topics.
-- For any type of patients, caregivers or health practitioner’s better decision making.
+- For any type stakeholders’ and users' better decision making.
 - Strongly recommend to choose a self-related design problem.
 It is extremely helpful to have a close one in the context of design.

 ### Reference: